getindiekit/indiekit/docs/plugins/api/add-endpoint.md

 }
 ```

-`navigationItems` will accept either an `Object` or an `Array`.
-Use an `Array` if you want to add multiple items to the navigation menu, for example:
+`navigationItems` will accept either an object or an array.
+Use an array if you want to add multiple items, for example:

 ```js
 get navigationItems() {